DBulbul/NormaFinalProject/README.md

 ![checkingaccountcreate](https://user-images.githubusercontent.com/97522259/172068767-5bdbd6a5-6e85-41d0-9196-4c20024e0997.png)

-* Deleting account operation's logic is same with the deleting customer, deletion is not allowed for accounts which have balance that is different than zero.
+* Deleting account operation's logic is same with deleting customer, deletion is not allowed for accounts which have balance that is different than zero.

 * Listing all the accounts is also possible.
 With limiting page and size, accounts can be listed.